andrewfenn/pidhelper/README.md

 ### Why yet another PID helper class?

-I wanted a process checker that did things propperly on linux.
+I wanted a process checker that did things properly on linux.
 It uses the /proc interface to see if the process is still running.
 On OSX it uses the ps command.